#automated crosspost

 Naruto:

-During the era of the Fifth Hokage, the Barrier Team was a rather small team located inside a room (most likely inside the Hokage Residence) where the large Sensing Water Sphere was guarded and monitored by three sensor-type wearing Shinto robes.
-According to the fourth databook, Kakoi, one of the sensor-type Shinto priests, was the leader at the time of debut.
+During the era of the Fifth Hokage, the Barrier Team was a rather small team located in a room (most likely inside the Hokage Residence) where the large Sensing Water Sphere was guarded and monitored by three sensor-type wearing Shinto robes.
+According to the fourth databook, Kakoi, one of the sensor-type Shinto priests, was "The leader of the Barrier Team" at the time of debut (結界班の長, Kekkai-Han no naga).

-The Sensing Water Sphere represents the invisible Sensing Barrier around Konoha, and the role of the Shinto priests was to inform of any unfamiliar chakra signature that crossed this barrier.
+The Sensing Water Sphere represents the invisible Sensing Barrier around Konoha and the periphery, and the role of the Shinto priests was to inform of any unfamiliar chakra signature that crossed this barrier.
 When someone or something charged with chakra bypassed the barrier, the Sensing Water Sphere rippled around the area where the aura had been detected; a team of stationary chūnin were automatically sent to the location of the disturbance to investigate the threat.

 Unofficially, the Barrier Team used to be divided in two groups:

-The Detection was the division formed by the sensor-type Shinto priests.
+The Detection was the division formed by the sensor-type Shinto priests and the lookouts.

 The Interception was the division formed by chūnin, with Izumo Kamizuki and Kotetsu Hagane among these shinobi, in charge of investigating the threat and fighting the intruders.

-The Sensing Barrier extends from the small portion of forest before the very entrance and walls of the A-Un gate, to the portion of land behind the Hokage Rock, according to the view the manga offers, from the right side.
-This means that anyone entering the barrier will be detected before they reach the proper gates of Konoha, but not if they halt before the start of the barrier itself.
-Only Pain could come undetected to the very limit of the barrier due to the visibility his Rinnegan granted him; however, it is to assume the exact spot of the barrier is unknown to non-Konoha shinobi.
+The Sensing Barrier extends from the small portion of forest before the very entrance and walls of the A-Un gate, to the portion of land behind the Hokage Rock, according to the view the manga offers, from the right side view.
+This means that anyone entering the barrier will be detected before they reach the main gates of Konoha, but not if they halt before the barrier itself.
+Only Pain could come undetected to the very limit of the barrier due to the visibility his Rinnegan granted him; however, the exact spot of the barrier is most likely unknown to non-Konoha shinobi.

-According to Pain, it is revealed that the Barrier Team has a special jutsu to get through the barrier without being noticed applicable to ANBU and probably Konoha shinobi, which allowed Kisame Hoshigaki to enter with Itachi Uchiha without alarm.
+According to Pain, it's revealed that the Barrier Team has a special jutsu to get through the barrier without being noticed applicable to ANBU and probably Konoha shinobi, which allowed Itachi Uchiha and Kisame Hoshigaki to enter without alarm thanks to one of the Akatsuki being a former Konoha ANBU.

-The view of the full sensing dome from the right angle (Hokage Monument to the right, A-Un Gate to the left).
+The view of the full sensing dome from the right angle (Hokage Monument to the right, A-Un Gate to the left) in chapter 419.

 The Sensing Water Sphere, the Sensing Barrier and the sensor-type Shinto priests, or more specifically Kakoi, and all the staff members in the Detection group in the current era, are symbiotically connected with each other.
 This means that Kakoi’s sensory range and the rest of the staff, only correspond to the range of the Sensing Barrier and not farther, just confirmed by the presence of Pain and his summons by the limit, undetected.
 This detail also applies to future leaders who are currently replacing Kakoi.

-Kakoi's symbiosis with the Sensing Barrier when he only detects Chikushodo (Animal Path) upon bypassing.
+Kakoi's symbiosis with the Sensing Barrier when he only detects Chikushodo (Animal Path) upon bypassing in chapter 419.

 The role of the Barrier Team has remained the same through the eras, meaning that their job is to sense disturbances detected by the Water Sensing Sphere and inform shinobi teams to attack the possible threats.
 The Sensing Barrier has always remained Konoha–wide too.

-Although the Barrier Team does not appear again until the Blank Period and Boruto: Naruto Next Generations, we could see a similar version of it during the global conflict but on a greater scale.
+Although the Barrier Team doesn't appear again until the Blank Period and Boruto: Naruto Next Generations, we could see a similar version of it during the Fourth Shinobi World War but on a greater scale.

 Ao, a former ANBU and outstanding sensor-type from Kirigakure, was appointed the captain of the Sensor Division during the conflict.
 Alone, he could detect the presence of the reincarnated shinobi among the hundreds of White Zetsu clones in every division of the Allied Shinobi Forces through his Sensing Water Sphere, including natural energy which only a few selected sensors can perceive.

-Ao maintaining the Sensing Water Sphere and sensing the White Zetsu army.
+Ao maintaining the Sensing Water Sphere and sensing the White Zetsu army in chapter 525.

 The next time the Barrier Team appears is in the Sasuke Shinden and Sakura Hiden novels: